Sports Illustrated Kids

-Sports Illustrated Kids (SI Kids, trademarked Sports Illustrated KIDS, sometimes Sports Illustrated for Kids) is a monthly spin-off of the weekly American sports magazine Sports Illustrated.
+Sports Illustrated Kids (SI Kids, trademarked Sports Illustrated KIDS, sometimes Sports Illustrated for Kids) is a bi-monthly spin-off of the weekly American sports magazine Sports Illustrated.
 SI Kids was launched in January 1989 and includes sports coverage with less vocabulary and more emphasis on humor.
 The magazine's secondary purpose is to market sports to children.

+Sports Illustrated Kids was created by Mark Mulvoy, the managing editor of Sports Illustrated, targeted at a younger audience.
+He continued to oversee the publication until his retirement in 1996.

 The first issue featured Naismith Basketball Hall of Fame member and former Chicago Bulls guard Michael Jordan on the cover.

 Sports Illustrated Teen

 Sports Illustrated Teen (SI Teen, trademarked Sports Illustrated TEEN, sometimes Sports Illustrated TEEN Edition) was a bound multiple-page insert within regular monthly issues of SI Kids, written for the older readers of the children's magazine.
 Its contents featured more statistics, predictions, and in-depth looks at both team-based and extreme sports.
 Sports Illustrated Teen first appeared in the January 2004 issue, being published until it was cancelled in the March 2010 issue and was replaced with a selected article from Sports Illustrated.